Nazulka/Visit-Kyrgyzstan/README.md

 * Cards Section
     * Cards section images have been tested by hovering over them and zoom-out as expected.
     * All three Read more / Read less buttons change color on hover and display more / less text when clicked.
+The inner texts of the buttons change when clicked as expected too.
     * Cards section is responsive and works as designed, each taking the 100% width of the screen on smaller screen sizes.

 * Map Section